vtraag/leidenalg/doc/source/intro.rst

 That's it.

-Why then should you use this package rather than the Leiden algorithm :func:`community_multilevel` built into :mod:`igraph`?
+Why then should you use this package rather than for example the Louvain algorithm :func:`community_multilevel` built into :mod:`igraph`?
 If you want to use modularity, and you work with a simple undirected, unweighted graph, then indeed you may use the built-in method.
 For anything else, the functionality is not built-in and this package is for you.
+Moreover, the Leiden algorithm is typically faster than the Louvain algorithm and returns partitions of a higher quality.

 For those less familiar with :mod:`igraph`, let us work out an example more fully.
 First, we need to import the relevant packages: